Hello. Greetings and salutations from a place that looks a lot like heaven on Earth. Isn't it beautiful? So peaceful... so green, so clean.

 I was grinning from ear to ear all day long, even in the middle of the second race, a 12 km Australian pursuit climb.
 I'm too dense to go up easily, so you know how much that hurt.
 Still I was happy as Larry.

 Olga inspires me to push myself to my limits, and that's why I wore my best cheeky grin all through the first race, too.
 That one was a short, steep climb, and my raw score was three minutes eleven, but they took time off for the records because I'm an old lady.
-Strava never gives me points for being a girl OR for surviving wo long, so I expect this segment doesn't quite match up to the official race course..
+Strava never gives me points for being a girl OR for surviving life on planet Earth for so long, so I expect this segment doesn't quite match up to the official race course..

 The rest of the ride didn't even show up on Strava, and the GoPro was in some bizarre setting I couldn't figure out, so there is no other evidence of the day's events but this:

 Now hang on a second!!
 Before you get all "Wow!
 Congratulations!!" on me, just wait one minute.
 Several of you have already offered your congratulations, and one lovely couple even gave me roses!
 Wow.
 Thank you!!
 But you should know that they gave out more medals than there were riders.
 One of my medals, for example, is for being the top female competitor in the event, which is a HOOT, because I was the only female competitor in the event!
-(That happens on Strava sometimes, too, where I podium cause I'm one of the first three women to even complete the segment.)
 Lovely Bill was kind enough to tell me that I am the number one ranked female master's cyclist in the province.
 What he didn't mention, bless his heart, is that it's only cause it's very early in the season, a flash in the pan for me to treasure.
 That, and the fact that there are never a lot of girls in the peloton.
-It's sad, but true.
+Sad, but true.
 And that's crazy!!
 Honestly.
 Girls, you have NO IDEA what you're missing out on.

 Heh heh.
 No idea.
 C'mon, haven't you ever wondered about the cyclists' very own version of the chicken and egg conundrum thingy?
 You know the one: Do hot guys make the best cyclists, or does cycling make the hottest guys?
 I think about it often.
 I can't help it.
 Lately I've found myself in the company of leagues of fast, fit, fabulous cyclists, and most of them are men.
 What's not to love about that?
 (Well, I do wish for more girls... it's nice to share:)

-Ok, so the truth, the whole truth and nothing but the truth is I am sure that I am sure there were more medals than riders at that event, though I wasn't exactly counting, precisely.
+Ok, so the truth, the whole truth and nothing but the truth is I am sure that I am sure there were more medals than riders at that event, though I wasn't exactly counting.
 It seemed as though most folks won something, though I can't be sure of that.
 What I can be sure of is that there were a few riders who won a lot of medals.
 A girl has a feel for this sort of thing.
 In the absence of any podium girls in our midst, it fell to me to hand out the medals, which meant there was a LOT of kissing going on.
-Lots of hot cyclists and I'm supposed to what?!
-And I'm supposed to kiss everyone?
+Wait.
+So let me get this straight.
+There are lots of hot cyclists here, and I'm supposed to what?!
+I'm supposed to kiss everyone?
 Really?! :D

 Yup, so that was pretty cool, too.
 You see why I love my life...

 My first ever race day was just like living in a fairy tale...
 I am so blessed.
-It was a dream come true kind of day, and the best bit is that we get to do it again very soon.
+It was a Dream Come True kind of day, and the best bit is that we get to do it again very soon.
 The road race part was delayed a week, so it's this coming Sunday, and yes, we're flying over again!!
 Everywhere I go, everyone knows Bill, and everyone loves him.
 It's really easy to see why.
-He spent his day on Thursday flying dozens of disadvantaged yothus around in an effort to open their eyes to the skies and to the potential and possibilities within themselves.
+He spent his day on Thursday flying dozens of disadvantaged youths around in an effort to open their eyes to the skies and to the potential and possibilities within themselves.
 He is a force of nature, Bill, and a true pillar of the community.
 All I can say is "Quack," cause I'm a lucky duck.

-Sooo... wish us a great big sucker-hole in The Duncan skies this Sunday, mmmkay? :D
+Sooo... wish us a great big sucker-hole in The Duncan skies this Sunday, mmmkay?
+Then these legs can go go go! :D